Quick Tips File

 Again, this samples roughly 1% of the table by blocks, which may

-visited and decrease the elapsed time, but if the data is grouped in
+be visited and decrease the elapsed time, but if the data is

-give good estimates when using group functions.
-For example, a great
+table, or give good estimates when using group functions.
+For

-sampling 5% of the table by only visiting 2 million rows and not 40
+only sampling 5% of the table by only visiting 2 million rows and

 The output of the above script tells you how many log switches are

-that is required to serve the archiving is given as well in MB.
+space that is required to serve the archiving is given as well in

-All you need to determine if the amount of log switches are stable or
+MB.
+All you need to determine if the amount of log switches

 Then run: